This article originally appeared in The Lawyer.

 Balancing trainees’ seat wishes with a firm’s staffing needs, as well as the regulatory requirements on top, is cause of much frustration and premature hair-greying in the legal sector.

 However, this is an area where new Algorithmic technology can dramatically ease the burden.
 Running everyone’s requirements through an optimisation algorithm can quickly suggest possible solutions.
 These can then be reviewed and adjusted to account for personal circumstances and other nuances, reaching a far tidier result than the man-hour-heavy process it would otherwise require.
-Using our Revael Trainees too, firms can achieve up to 44% more trainees receiving their 1st preference for seats compared to manual allocations, resulting in happier trainees.
+Using Ruth, firms can achieve up to 44% more trainees receiving their 1st preference for seats compared to manual allocations, resulting in happier trainees.

 The news that trainees are indeed more profitable than firms often realise, and that their drop-out rates post qualification are only high in the bottom performance quartile, should be a source of good cheer for all law firms who undergo the often thankless task of raising the next generation of legal talent.
 It just goes to show - when making decisions based on conventional wisdom, is always worth pausing and analysing the data at hand.